neguse/noiz2sa-port/bulletml/src/tinyxml/readme.txt

 	</ToDo>
 @endverbatim

-It’s not much of a To Do list, but it will do.
+Itâ€™s not much of a To Do list, but it will do.
 To read this file (say "demo.xml") you would create a document, and parse it in:
 @verbatim
 	TiXmlDocument doc( "demo.xml" );
 	doc.LoadFile();
 @endverbatim

-And it’s ready to go.
-Now let’s look at some lines and how they relate to the DOM.
+And itâ€™s ready to go.
+Now letâ€™s look at some lines and how they relate to the DOM.

-<?xml version="1.0" standalone=‘no’>
+<?xml version="1.0" standalone=â€˜noâ€™>

 	The first line is a declaration, and gets turned into the TiXmlDeclaration class.
 It will be the first child of the